Building Community Through Everyday Rhythms in San Francisco.

 Our Discipleship Training School housing and classroom is located in the Tenderloin; a neighborhood nestled in the heart of downtown San Francisco.
 Walking a block or two, you will experience many different people groups; individuals and families who are completely unreached by the gospel.
 Many of our neighbors are the most poor and marginalized populations in San Francisco.
 Doing your DTS here will give you daily tangible exposure to the nations and teach you how to reach out and pursue justice for the lost.

-Our upcoming UCDTS will be starting this September 2018!
-In the next few weeks, we will be updating our application but please feel free to reach out to us at 415-885-6543 or by email at DTS@ywamsanfrancisco.org
+Our upcoming UCDTS will be starting this August 2018.
+Please feel free to reach out to us at 415-885-6543 or by email at DTS@ywamsanfrancisco.org

 TESTIMONY FROM A PAST STUDENT